GWang-7/MSTLD-dataset/README.md

 weather conditions poses a severe threat to the stable delivery of electric power.
-Current mainstream monitoring approaches typically employ deep learning–based segmentation algorithms to extract transmission lines from images, followed by classification of galloping severity.
+Current mainstream monitoring approaches typically employ deep learning–based segmentation algorithms to extract transmission lines from images, followed by classification of galloping severity.
 The accuracy of the segmentation algorithms largely depends on the quality of the transmission line segmentation dataset and directly impacts the reliability of galloping level prediction.
-However, publicly available transmission line segmentation datasets remain scarce and often suffer from limited scene diversity and suboptimal annotation quality.
+However, publicly available transmission line segmentation datasets remain scarce and often suffer from limited scene diversity and suboptimal annotation quality.
-To address these issues, we present MSTLD, a high-quality semantic segmentation dataset for transmission lines, featuring cross-season, day-night, multi-background, and multi-scale diversity, with 4,000 finely annotated images.
+To address these issues, we present MSTLD, a high-quality semantic segmentation dataset for transmission lines, featuring cross-season, day-night, multi-background, and multi-scale diversity, with 4,000 finely annotated images.
 First, we introduce a spatiotemporal random sampling strategy and a two-stage data filtering process, which not only enhance the dataset’s ability to represent real-world operating conditions but also increase